Recursos

 Becas para estudiantes

-Congratulations to this year's MWPARC Travel Grant: Fueling Student Field Experiences winners!
+Congratulations to the 2025 MWPARC Travel Grant: Fueling Student Field Experiences recipients!

 Midwest PARC ofrece una beca de viaje a los estudiantes para ayudar a compensar los costos de transporte asociados con la participación en el trabajo de campo herpetológico con un investigador experimentado. ¡En 2021, se otorgaron 12 becas ($ 100) a estudiantes de la región del Medio Oeste!
 Consulte a continuación los detalles de la solicitud y para leer los informes presentados por los beneficiarios de subvenciones anteriores .